Paroxysmisch/genome-assembly/dissertation/main.typ

 $ bold(dash(K)) = (C dash(B), C dash(A) dash(B), ..., C dash(A)^k dash(B), ...) #h(5em) y = x star bold(dash(K)) $
 // $ y = x star bold(dash(K)) $

 Since @s4 models have fixed parameters with respect to the inputs, they cannot perform content-based reasoning, which is essential for language, or genome modelling tasks.
 To address this, Mamba extends the S4 formulation by incorporating _selectivity_---the ability to select data in an input-dependent manner---helping filter out irrelevant data, and keep relevant information indefinitely, by making the parameters functions of the input.
-However, this breaks the time- and input-invariance (@lit) that allows fast convolution-based calculation.
+However, this breaks the time- and input-invariance (@lit) property allowing fast convolution-based calculation.
 To compensate, convolution is replaced with a scan/prefix sum operation (@fig:recurrent and @fig:parallel_scan show how the scan/prefix sum algorithm produces the same result as recurrence).

 Selecting data in an input-dependent manner, combined with the scan/prefix sum algorithm, results in the Mamba _Selective_ State Space Model (@fig:mamba_official).